 Exempt Fundraisers.
 As IDEA participates in the NSLP and/or SBP, food and/or beverages that do not meet the Smart Snacks Guidelines may be sold as part of a fundraiser during the school day for a maximum of five days per school year on each school campus.
-Food and/or beverages sold during an exempt fundraiser must not be sold in competition with school meals in the food service area during the school meal service.
+Food and/or beverages sold during an exempt fundraiser must not be sold in competition with school meals in the food service area during the school meal service, so items can only be sold outside of designated breakfast, lunch, and supper mealtimes.

-Listed below are the designated exempt days for school fundraisers at IDEA Texas schools.
+Listed below are the designated exemption days for school fundraisers at IDEA Texas schools.
 In addition, the Executive Director can select the fifth exemption day to accommodate for regional holidays or celebrations.
 The exact dates for each region will be confirmed by the Executive Directors during the first month of school and will be communicated to the business office to ensure a smooth requisition approval process.

-- Halloween or Friday before
+- · Halloween or Friday before

 - Last day of school before winter break

 - Valentine's Day

 - One day during the last week of school